-For the RSVP Baseline task, subjects were asked to view a series of images, all of which contained the following objects: chairs, containers, doors, posters, or stairs.
+For the RSVP Baseline task, subjects were asked to view a series of images.
 The images were displayed in 6 blocks of 10 minutes, with a break in between block of approximately 2 minutes.
 For each block, one of the aforementioned objects was designated as the target, and images of the remaining objects were used as distractors.
 The subject was instructed to press a button each time a target image was perceived.
 Images contained chairs, containers, doors, posters, and stairs.
 One of these objects would be designated as the target for a given block, and the others would represent non-targets (for that block).
 The target was different for each block 1-5, and the target for block 6 was the same as it was for block 1.
 The sequence of target objects assigned to blocks 1-6 was counter-balanced across subjects.
-Figure 2.3 and Figure 2.4 contain samples from the image database.
+Figure 2-3 and Figure 2-4 contain samples from the image database.

-Figure 2.3 Images of the five target types for BCIT RVSP experiments (X1 and X2)
+Figure 2-3.
+Images of the Five Target Types for BCIT RVSP Experiments (X1 and X2)